Central Zone Fishing

 No recent reports.

-Mouth to the Pelton Regulating Dam: steelhead, redband trout, whitefish
+DESCHUTES RIVER, Mouth to the Pelton Regulating Dam: spring Chinook, steelhead, redband trout, whitefish

-Anglers are reminded that Deschutes is currently closed to the retention of spring chinook.
-Anglers, who catch a tagged hatchery steelhead with an orange anchor tag, are encouraged to report catch information to ODFW at 541-296-4628 or via the internet at http://www.dfw.state.or.us/fish/The_Dalles/fish_tag_returns.asp.
+Anglers, who catch a tagged hatchery steelhead with an orange anchor tag, are encouraged to report catch information to ODFW at 541-296-4628.
 Anglers catching a tagged wild fish should release it immediately without recording any information.

-Anglers can check the trap the seasons catch at Sherars Falls as an indicator of fish movement in the Deschutes at: http://www.dfw.state.or.us/fish/fish_counts/sherars_falls/index.asp.
-The Sherars Falls trap went offline for the season Nov.
-2.
+Check the trap the seasons catch at Sherars Falls as an indicator of fish movement in the Middle Deschutes.
+The trap is only in operation from July to the end of October.

 Lake Billy Chinook to Bend: rainbow trout, brown trout